FAQ - Frequently Asked Questions

 What is Anthropological Literature (AL)?

-Anthropological Literature is an e-resource produced at Harvard University that currently indexes about 700 journals in the field of anthropology, primarily from Harvard's Tozzer Library collection.
+Anthropological Literature is a database produced at Harvard University that currently indexes about 660 journals in the field of anthropology, primarily from Harvard's Tozzer Library collection.
 International in scope, this resource contains research in over 50 languages dating from the 18th century to the present.

 When would I use Anthropological Literature?